 Suddenly everything happens at speed.
 The out-of-sight candidate is invited in for an interview.
 The Hiring Manager loves them.
 They’re having dinner next week to discuss strategy.
 They’ve even discussed box sets.
-It’s the beginning of a beautiful friendship and the candidate’s promised not to play the field and talk to any other companies.
+It’s the beginning of a beautiful friendship and the candidate’s promised not to play the field.

 Just as suddenly, the pace slows down.
-Diaries are difficult to synchronize, there’s hours of preparation to do and additional information to provide.
-The candidate finds they have to keep taking time off work to make time for meetings, organising travel becomes unwieldy, they have to ring HR to check on the status of the recruitment process, and they begin to wonder if the company really wants them as much as the Hiring Manager says they do.
+Diaries are difficult to synchronize.
+There’s hours of preparation to do and additional information to provide.
+The candidate has to keep taking time off work to make interviews, organising travel becomes unwieldy, they have to ring HR to check on the status of the recruitment process.
+They begin to wonder, ‘ Does the company really want me as much as the Hiring Manager says they do?”

 Before you know it a month has passed.

 Inevitably, they play the field.
-They lose a bit of interest.
+Interest wanes.
 They feel neglected.

 They accept another offer.
 From your competitor.